AndBobsYourUncle/stable-diffusion-discord-bot/README.md

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+There are lots more features that could be added to this bot, such as:

+- Image to image processing
+- Ability to easily re-roll an image
+- Generating multiple images at once
+- Moving defaults to a config file
+- Ability to upscale the resulting images

+I'll probably be adding a few of these over time, but any contributions are also welcome.

+## Why Go?

+I like Go a lot better than Python, and for me it's a lot easier to maintain dependencies with Go modules versus running a bunch of different Anaconda environments.

+It's also able to be cross-compiled to a wide range of platforms, which is nice.